Books of Kings: The two kingdoms until Elijah (14:1–16:34)

+The Elijah cycle (17:1–22:54)

+The great drought (17:1–18:46)

-A new prophet arises in Israel, named Elijah.
-Elijah informs Ahab of a years-long drought which is about to begin.
+A new prophet arises in Israel, named Elijah, who informs Ahab of a years-long drought about to begin.
 God then tells Elijah to hide in the Kerith Ravine, where he drinks from the stream and is fed by ravens.
-Eventually, however, the brook dries up, so God tells Elijah to travel to Zarephath, where a widow will feed him.
-She is more than happy to give him water, but when he asks for bread, she informs him that she is just about to make a small loaf - only enough that she and her son may eat it as their last meal.
+When the brook dries up, God tells Elijah to travel to Zarephath, where a widow will feed him.
+She is more than happy to give him water, but when he asks for bread, she informs him that she is just about to make a small loaf – only enough that she and her son may eat it as their last meal.
 Elijah instructs her to make him some anyway, telling her that she will not run out of food until the famine is over.
 Soon, the widow's son becomes ill and dies.
 At the widow's insistence, Elijah raises him from the dead.

 Three years later, God tells Elijah to return to Ahab because the drought is coming to an end.
-As Elijah is going to meet Ahab, he meets his administrator Obadiah, who it transpires was hiding prophets during Jezebel's persecutions.
-Elijah asks Obadiah to tell Ahab of his arrival, despite his reservations, born from a desire to protect Elijah.
+On the way, Elijah meets his administrator Obadiah, who was hiding prophets during Jezebel's persecutions, and asks him to tell Ahab of his arrival.
 Seeking to end the worship of Baal for good, Elijah tells Ahab to invite four hundred priests of Baal and four hundred of Asherah to the top of Mount Carmel.
 There, he upbraids the people for their duplicity, telling them to choose either worship of the God of Israel or of Baal.

 He then proposes a challenge: he and the priests will each prepare a sacrifice, and then call upon their respective gods to send fire to burn it.
-When the priests attempt to call down fire, none comes, causing Elijah to facetiously suggest that Baal may be sleeping.
+When the priests attempt to call down fire, none comes.
 On the other hand, despite having the Israelites pour much water over his altar, when Elijah prays for fire God sends it, accepting the sacrifice.
 Elijah orders the priests of Baal be killed, and informs Ahab of the coming rain.
 Climbing to the top of the mountain, Elijah sends his servant to look out to sea.
 After returning seven times, the servant eventually sees a small cloud rising far out at sea.
 Elijah tells the servant to inform Ahab to return to Jezreel in his chariot, while Elijah manages to run ahead of him.